Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

   vi.
 Filter customer messages by groups (New,Assigned,Resolved)

   vii.Filter customer messages by agents (visible to only Admin/Supervisor)

+  viii.
+Start Call : On clicking Start Call button,the visitor will be informed through socket alert that the agent wants to have audio/video call with him.Upon confirming alert,both visitor and agent will be redirected to Cloudkibo Conference

 **FlowChart Describing the Work flow of Chat Module**
 ![Client Diaagram](https://github.com/Cloudkibo/KiboEngage/blob/master/Documentation/Flowchart for Chat Module.png)